software-patterns/workshop/README.md

 Please keep in mind:

 - This repo is public.
-- We're all human.
+- We're breaking new ground; we're bound to disagree sometimes.
 Be kind.
 - This org has room for many different repos (Christopher Alexander's [Mosaic of Subcultures](https://patterns-dev.github.io/patterns/newpat/newpat8/newpat8.htm) pattern).
 If you want a repo for your subproject, [just ask](https://github.com/software-patterns/hci-language/issues/new).
 - However, we'd rather accept contributions to this repo than have people fork off their own projects.
 No one should have to work alone.